hudzum/4402GymTutor/README.md

    Server is running at http://localhost:3000 Connected to the SQLite database.

-5. cd out of our backend folder into the main project folder
+5. Open a new terminal and cd the main project folder

 7.  cd into our GymTutorWebsite folder